foxnewsnetwork/tracago/README.md

 5(high priority). uploaded images don't show up; resolve this by either renting s3 or something; resolved by fixing the nginx conf and where attachment go in the public folder
 6(high priority). change the way documents consider if they have attachments or not
 7. Step initial h2 title needs to make sense
+5. payment instructions page's check should reflect the given company's name

 Fiday Feb 14
 =